 Decrease in sexual interest and desire |

-Psychological factors: There is currently no definite known cause of bulimia nervosa, but psychosocial factors may contribute to its development.
-These factors include
+While there is currently no definite known cause of bulimia nervosa, psychosocial factors may include

 family disturbance or conflict, sexual abuse, maladaptive learned behavior, struggle for control or self-identity, cultural overemphasis on physical appearance, and parental obesity.